How Do You Measure Intensity?

 Measure of Intensity Conclusion

 Now that you know how to measure the intensity of your next workout, track that information.
 After a few weeks, if allowable by your Dr., ask if increasing the level is right for you.
 Or, try a HIIT workout where short bursts of intensity add up to a great workout.

 You may also like…

 - How to Choose an Exercise Mat

-Please note that when you use our links to purchase on Amazon, they pay us an advertising fee.
+Please note that when you click our links and purchase on Amazon, they pay us an advertising fee.
 And the best part is that you aren’t charged for these fees.
 We appreciate your support, thank you!